department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 ### Give the DBQ to your health care provider

-**We suggest emailing the form to your provider's office.** When your provider fills out the form electronically, we can read the information more easily.
+**We suggest emailing the DBQ PDF to your provider's office.** When your provider fills out the form electronically, we can read the information more easily.

 If you can't send the form by email, you can also print it out and take it to your appointment so your provider can fill it out by hand.
 Please ask your provider to make sure all information is readable.